-Day 4 Lerwick.
+Day 3 Lerwick.

-The Small Cruise Ship Collection From the Shetland capital, we will visit the remarkable archaeological site of Jarlshof.
-The site was uncovered by a violent storm in the winter of 1896/7, revealing an extraordinary settlement site embracing at least 5000 years of human history.
-The site contains an extraordinary sequence of stone structures - late Neolithic houses, a Bronze- Age village, an Iron-Age broch and wheelhouses, several Norse longhouse, a Medieval farmstead and the 16th century laird's house.
+From the Shetland capital we will visit the remarkable archaeological site of Jarlshof.
+The site was uncovered by a violent storm in the winter of 1896/7, revealing an extraordinary settlement site embracing at least 5,000 years of human history.
+The site contains a remarkable sequence of stone structures - late Neolithic houses, a Bronze-Age village, an Iron-Age broch and wheelhouses, several Norse longhouse, a Medieval farmstead and the 16th century laird's house.
 Return to the ship for lunch and enjoy a free afternoon to explore this historic port.
 Tonight we will be entertained by local musicians.